jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 >     barriers to male electoral participation.
 > - **Impact on Political Participation:**
 >   - Surge in political engagement during the 1830s and 1840s, with
->     some areas seeing 80% turnout among adult male citizens.
+>     some areas seeing 80% turnout among adult white male citizens.

 ## Backsliding and Sideslipping

 ## Trajectory

-> - The dominant thrust of legal change was toward_increasing\_ the
+> - The dominant thrust of legal change was toward *increasing* the
->   number of voters, laws also were passed that**tightened voting
+>   number of voters, laws also were passed that **tightened voting
 >   requirements**.
 > - Some of these were administrative in origin, giving specificity to
 >   vaguely worded constitutional mandates.